This information was updated on 30th September 2021.

 These measures are in line with the most recent advice from QLD Health and are aimed at reducing the spread and protecting both you and our staff.

-An update to Queensland border restrictions and how this will impact your appointments or surgery
+Queensland border restrictions, declared hotspots and how this will impact your appointments or surgery:

 Further information regarding travel to Queensland and the current restrictions can be found at:

-While face-to-face consultations are back, we still have some pretty tight protocols to ensure the safety of our patients and team.
+We are currently offering face-to-face consultations and have robust protocols in place to ensure the safety of our patients and team.

 Please do not enter or attend our clinic if you have ANY of the following symptoms: